-In 2013, public water systems continued to meet the challenges from existing regulations, while also complying with early implementation requirements for the Long Term 2 (LT2) Enhanced Surface Water Treatment Rule, Stage 2 Disinfectants and Disinfection Byproducts Rule (Stage 2 DBPR), and the Groundwater Rule (GWR).
-These early implementation activities included developing and submitting monitoring plans (LT2 and Stage 2), conducting early monitoring for Cryptosporidium and/or E. col (LT2), and in some cases, disinfection byproducts (Stage 2), and submitting information to document 4-log inactivation of viruses (GWR).
+In 2014, public water systems continued to meet the challenges from existing regulations, while also complying with newer requirements for the Long Term 2 (LT2) Enhanced Surface Water Treatment Rule, Stage 2 Disinfectants and Disinfection Byproducts Rule (Stage 2 DBPR), and the Groundwater Rule (GWR).

-Water systems continued efforts to assess the potential threats to and protect their infrastructure from acts of terrorism in 2013.
+Water systems continued efforts to assess the potential threats to and protect their infrastructure from acts of terrorism in 2014.
 DEP implemented several outreach and training events to help water suppliers prevent attacks against their systems.
 Additionally, DEP maintains a rapid notification system in the event of planned or actual attacks against water systems.

-In 2013, DEP staff remained active in numerous areas such as source water protection; training and technical assistance; compliance monitoring; surveillance and outreach.
+In 2014, DEP staff remained active in numerous areas such as source water protection; training and technical assistance; compliance monitoring; surveillance and outreach.
 Other efforts, such as Filter Plant Performance Evaluations and the Partnership for Safe Water, were used to optimize the operation of filter plants to consistently and reliably remove disease-causing organisms.
 DEP continued to build on tools to address water system needs.